Homotopical algebra for Lie algebroids: Introduction

 also detects weak equivalences and preserves sifted homotopy colimits.
 This means that dg-Lie algebroids can be considered as algebras for some monad on the $\infty$-category of $A$-linear Lie algebras (cf.\ \cite{gai16}).
-In particular, it follows that every dg-Lie algebroid admits a simplicial resolution by Lie algebroids arising from Lie algebras, i.e.\ with a null-homotopic anchor map.
+In particular, it follows that every dg-Lie algebroid admits a simplicial resolution by Lie algebroids arising from Lie algebras, i.e.\ whose anchor map is null-homotopic (by Lie algebroid maps).
+Such resolutions can be used to reduce statements about dg-Lie algebroids to the case of dg-Lie algebras, which is sometimes easier.